-Why are Logfiles sometimes not rotated in WinSyslog 17.5 or lower?#
+Why were dynamic log files sometimes not rotated in older WinSyslog versions?#

 Background#